Artificial Intelligence in Drug Discovery: Applications and Techniques: Abstract

 \section{Abstract}

 Artificial intelligence (AI) has been transforming the practice of drug discovery in the past decade.
-Various AI techniques have been used in a wide range of applications, such as virtual screening and drug design.
-In this perspective, we first give an overview on drug discovery and discuss related applications, which can be reduced to two major tasks, i.e., molecular property prediction and molecule generation.
-We then discuss common data resources, molecule representations and benchmark platforms.
-Furthermore, to summarize the progress in AI-driven drug discovery, we present the relevant AI techniques including model architectures and learning paradigms in the surveyed papers.
-We expect that the perspective will serve as a guide for researchers who are interested in working at this intersected area of artificial intelligence and drug discovery.
-We also provide a GitHub repository\footnote{\url{https://github.com/dengjianyuan/Survey_AI_Drug_Discovery}} with the collection of papers and codes, if applicable, as a learning resource, which will be regularly updated.
+Various AI techniques have been used in many drug discovery applications, such as virtual screening and drug design.
+In this survey, we first give an overview on drug discovery and discuss related applications, which can be reduced to two major tasks, i.e., molecular property prediction and molecule generation.
+We then present common data resources, molecule representations and benchmark platforms.
+As a major part of the survey, AI techniques are dissected into model architectures and learning paradigms.
+To reflect the technical development of AI in drug discovery over the years, the surveyed works are organized chronologically.
+We expect that this survey provides a comprehensive review on AI in drug discovery.
+We also provide a GitHub repository with a collection of papers (and codes, if applicable) as a learning resource, which is regularly updated.